 National and Regional Studies

-A summary of findings from a systematic review of the evidence: Dual Enrollment Programs (2017, Institute of Education Sciences WWC Intervention Report)
+What Works Clearinghouse Intervention Report: A summary of findings from a systematic review of the evidence: Dual Enrollment Programs (2017, Institute of Education Sciences, U.S. Department of Education)

 The Impact of Dual Enrollment on College Degree Attainment: Do Low-SES Students Benefit?
 (2013.
 Brian P. An, University of Iowa)